linode/apl-docs/docs/how-to-ingress-classes.md

 title: Use private ingress class
 ---

 When Otomi is installed, exposure (ingress) for all services (included exposure for platform services) is handeled by the default platform ingress class using a public (cloud) load balancer.
 Otomi offers the option to use multiple ingress classes.
-Each class is served by a dedicated ingress controller.
-In case because of security requirements, platform services are not allowed to be exposed publicly, then configure the default platform class to use a private load balancer instead of a public one and use an additional (public) ingress class to expose team (application) services.
+Each class get a dedicated ingress controller.
+In case of security requirements, where platform services are not allowed to be exposed publicly, the default platform class can be configured to use a private load balancer instead of a public one.
+Additional (public) ingress classes can be created to expose team (application) services.

 ## prerequisites